Written by

 What’s the Difference Between W-2 and 1099 Workers?

-Because they were misclassified as 1099 independent contractors, they were denied their legally required minimum wage and overtime pay mandated under the Fair Labor Standards Act (FLSA).
+Because these workers were misclassified as 1099 independent contractors, they were denied the legally required minimum wage and overtime pay mandated under the Fair Labor Standards Act (FLSA).

 What’s the Difference Between a W-2 Employee and a 1099 Independent Contractor?